2023 Creatives in Residence

 Based in Toronto

-Juliane Foronda (based in Toronto) is a Filipina-Canadian artist, writer, and researcher.
+Juliane Foronda is a Filipina-Canadian artist, writer, and researcher.
 During her residency, she will research the board game archive at Ottawa’s Canadian Museum of History.
 From there, she will create a text-based installation scattering extracted board game phrases throughout the city of Ottawa.
 Through this, the city becomes similar to a game itself, with the public as participants.
 A complementary artist talk and interactive event will take place during the Festival.

 Kevin A. Ormsby